dcf21/star-charter/README.md

 If you would rather run `StarCharter` within a Docker container, then a `Dockerfile` is provided to build such a container.
 This automatically installs all the software's dependencies within the containerised environment to make the build process as simple as possible.
-Additionally, a `docker compose` script is provided, which automatically build a selection of example star charts.
+Additionally, a `docker-compose` script is provided, which automatically builds a selection of example star charts.

 To build the `StarCharter` container (this takes 15 minutes):